MariwanJ/exportIPC356/README.md

 Download the zip or clone the project and put it under the plugins folder for KICAD.

 Documentations says that you can find the path by :

-It is opened through    :  Tools → External plugins → Open Plugin Directory in the pcb editor.
+  Tools → External plugins → Open Plugin Directory in the pcb editor.